 Besides the spiders, there are often other critters, too.

 Occasionally, I have seen a snakeskin.
 (That really freaks me out!
 I don’t want to find out the hard way that the snake is still in there hiding among the cushions.)

-And sometimes the cushions have holes chewed in them.
-(Mice love the shelter that the boxes provide).
+And sometimes the cushions have holes chewed in them by mice.

 Or mud wasps have built nests on them, which leaves a stain even after you knock the nest off.

 All of that means I end up having to wash the cushions almost every time I take them out of the box.
 Which is definitely more work than I want to do!